Product School

 Working with your design team on User Flows can be a great way to strengthen your working relationships, and better your understanding of your product’s design.

 Many a friendship has been built over a shared whiteboard!
-But take care to listen, really listen, to your designer’s wisdom.
+But take care to listen, really listen, to your product designer’s wisdom.

 You’re not getting involved just so you can tell them how to do their job.
 Being at war with Design will do neither you nor your product any good in the long run.